ttadano/alamode/docs/source/tutorial_pages/zno_qha_relax.rst

 2. Prepare the additional input files.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You need to calculate the elastic constants, the first-order strain-force couplings, and the strain-harmonic-IFC couplings
+We need to calculate the elastic constants, the strain-force coupling, and the order strain-harmonic-IFC coupling
 to calculate the :math:`T`-dependence of the shape of the unit cell.
 These input files must be placed in the directory named as the ``STRAIN_IFC_DIR``-tag,
 which is specified in ``&relax``-field in the input file of :red:`anphon`.

-* The elastic constants need to be calculated by yourself.
+* The second-order elastic constants (SOEC) and the third-order elastic constants (TOEC) need to be calculated by yourself.
   The name of the input file must be :red:`elastic_constants.in`.
   The format of :red:`elastic_constants.in` is as follows.
   ::